fido-device-onboard/go-fdo/README.md

         Voucher guid to extend for resale
   -resale-key path
-        The path to a PEM-encoded x.509 public key for the next owner -rv-bypass
+        The path to a PEM-encoded x.509 public key for the next owner -reuse-cred
+        Perform the Credential Reuse Protocol in TO2 -rv-bypass
         Skip TO1
   -rv-delay seconds